adxrsh9/Swire-coca-cola-capstone-project/README.md

 ### **3. Feature Importance and Insights**

-- Performed feature importance analysis using advanced methods like tree-based models to identify key predictors of downtime.
-- Investigated time between failures for equipment categories, pinpointing **fillers and packers** as the most failure-prone.
-- Analyzed seasonal and location-based trends to provide targeted maintenance recommendations.
+- Key Downtime Drivers: Identified production location, maintenance type, and functional area nodes as critical predictors of downtime.
+- Equipment-Specific Analysis: Found Fillers and Packers to be the most breakdown-prone equipment, highlighting the need for targeted maintenance.
+- Seasonal and Failure Patterns: Revealed seasonal maintenance trends and patterns in failure rates, enabling optimized scheduling.
+- Equipment Age Insights: Demonstrated that equipment age alone is not a direct predictor of downtime, emphasizing the need to analyze interactions with maintenance types.
+- Granular Failure Analysis: Investigated functional area nodes and time-between-failures data, uncovering high-risk zones requiring immediate intervention.

 ### **4. Interpretation and Documentation**